WHAT TO WEAR STYLE GUIDE

 Thank you for choosing Shannon Edney Photography for your portraits!

 I am thrilled to help create portraits you will look back on for years to come.
 Because these are photos you will cherish for many years, it's natural to want them to be frame-worthy.
 Determining what to wear can seem a daunting task, so I have included some tips and recommendations so your wardrobe selection doesn't have to be stressful.

 WHAT TO WEAR

-Don’t forget the shoes and socks.
+An area that is often overlooked is shoes.
+Remember to style complete head to toe outfits for every family member.
 Men, avoid wearing white socks with dress shoes.
 Make sure your shoes are clean, not raggedy or muddy.
-Barefoot photos can also be fun!
 For the women, boots, heels, sandals or dress shoes look great.